-Remember, the type of road trip you are planning will have an impact on which vehicle is the right choice for you.
+Remember, the type of road trip you are planning will have an impact on which vehicle is the right choice for you and your travel style.

 Picture yourself driving in rush hour through Los Angeles in your decked out RV.
 We saw it happen and we can tell you, they were not having a good time.
 Conversely, if you want to get off road in national parks, you will need a high clearance SUV or 4×4.

 We will get into this later in the post, but just keep in mind what you are prioritizing for your trip.